dcayll/dcayll.github.io/_book-notes/Dalio-Principles-for-dealing-with-the-changing-world-order.md

 	- Also conflict
 17. Class struggles
 	- race, religion, gender, location, lifestyle, politics, etc.
+	- not big divisions when times are good, but it gets worse in times of bad economy.
+Revolution and unrest can ensue
 18. Political L/R
 	- Swings with booms & busts.
 Economic crises start revolutions
+	-
 19. Prisoners dilemma
 	- Avoid war by intermingling
 		- Didn’t work with Russia
 20. Win win and lose lose relationships
 	- Cooperation within the existential red lines of the other.
 Sometimes impossible
 21. Power balance governing peace/war
+	- usually two powers.
+One in power and the minority power makes alliances with the other minority powers to try and take on the big power.
+	- After a big conflict, the winners then fight amongst themselves for power.
+Mostly internal.
 22. Military strength
 	- Bc no effective international judiciary exists.
 Sometimes we need to fight

+# Ch 3: The Big Cycle of Money, Credit, Debt, and Economic Activity

+## The Timeless and Universal Fundamentals of Money and Credit

+- All entities (individuals, companies, countries, non-profits etc.) have common basic financial reality: income, expenses, profit, savings, debt, net worth, assets, liabilities etc.
+- Debt cycle is inherently cyclical.
+	- One entities spending is another's income; one's debts are another's asset.
+	- Self reinforcing downward debt and economic contraction results from one side failing.
+- Debt eats equity
+	- Debt must be paid before equity owners.
+Assets will be sold to pay back debtors.
+	- Money supply not fixed.
+Central banks can create money and credit.
+Only ones that can.
+		- By printing money, central banks can feed debt to avoid crisis
+- Becoming a reserve currency country sows the seeds of ceasing to be a reserve currency country.
+Makes borrowing very easy and money printing is inevitable bc politics

+## What Is Money?

+- Medium of exchange and store of wealth
+- Debt is a promise to deliver money
+	- An asset for lender (a bond)
+	- A liability to borrower
+	- when $ paid back, assets and liabilities are cancelled out and both have "shared profits" of productive lending
+-